 I have more time available, how many days should I spend at each park?

 Not everyone can spare days for a longer visit to Moab but if you’re one of the fortunate few we suggest two full days in Canyonlands plus two full days in Arches.
 Four days is easily enough to do everything at both parks, including horse riding, rock climbing, stargazing and 4WD routes.
 The extra day at Canyonlands allows you to visit Needles region, which has drawn comparisons to Bryce Canyon.

 Sunrise, Sunset and Star Photography at Arches and Canyonlands National Parks

 Sunrise belongs entirely to Canyonlands in the battle of the two Moab National Parks.
-Mesa Arch in Canyonlands at sunrise is truly mind-blowing and you would do well to see a more dramatic scene anywhere else in the United States.
+Mesa Arch is a truly mind-blowing sunrise and you would do well to see a more dramatic scene anywhere else in the United States.